Skip to content

 • The Batman Chronicles: Published quarterly from 1995 to 2001, most issues contained three separate stories.

-• The Brave and the Bold: A team-up title revived multiple times, notably in 2007 with a focus on Batman.
+• The Brave and the Bold: A team-up comics revived multiple times, notably in 2007 with a focus on Batman.

-• Superman/Batman: New version of World’s Finest Comics, a monthly series that focused on Batman joining forces with Superman.
+• Superman/Batman: New version of World’s Finest Comics, a monthly series focusing on Batman joining forces with Superman.

-• Trinity: A 2008-09 limited series featuring the superheroes Superman, Batman and Wonder Woman.
+• Trinity: A 2008-09 limited comic series featuring the superheroes Superman, Batman, and Wonder Woman

-• Batman: Streets of Gotham: A series of Batman stories told through the point of view of other characters in Gotham City.
+• Batman: Streets of Gotham: A comic book series of Batman stories told through the point of view of other characters in Gotham City.

 • And a lot of miniseries, limited series, and one-shots.